willjones0108/SHARE_BEAR/README.md

 ### Ordering Phases

-Phases are displayed in order of completion.
-You can manually adjust their order:
+You can manually adjust the phase order:

 1. Navigate to the grant view showing all phases and select reorder phases
 2. Use the arrows to reorder phases